 - In response to the COVID-19 outbreak, ESMA has intensified its coordination with NCAs.
 To help market participants’ business continuity, we have clarified the requirements regarding the recording of telephone conversations, have provided relief regarding a number of deadlines, including that regarding SFTR, and have coordinated the implementation of short selling measures in a number of member states.
 We will continue this strong cooperation with NCAs to respond to the current exceptional circumstances.

-On 2 September ESMA published its latest risk assessment for the European Union's (EU) financial markets, showing the impact of the COVID-19 pandemic during the first half of 2020.
+On 3 June 2021 ESMA published its latest risk assessment for the European Union's (EU) financial markets.

 The COVID-19 pandemic, in combination with existing valuation risks led to massive equity market corrections in the first quarter of 2020, which was followed by a remarkable rebound, not least in the light of notable public policy interventions in the EU and elsewhere.
 The resilience of the recovery critically depends on the economic impact of the pandemic, the potential decoupling of financial market performance and underlying economic activity raises the question of the sustainability of the market rebound looking forward.